A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Model Formulation

 \section{Model Formulation}

 Our proposed hybrid model couples an agent-based model (ABM) and a partial differential equation (PDE) model to simulate the spatial spread of infectious diseases in the Berlin-Brandenburg region.
 The urban area of Berlin is represented by a PDE model that captures population-level dynamics and health state transitions, while the surrounding rural area of Brandenburg is modeled using an ABM based on real-world individual movement data from mobile phones.
 The data used for the ABM consists of individuals who have been in Berlin or Brandenburg at least once, with a few individuals from outside the region.
-For simplicity, we refer to the entire modeling domain as Brandenburg for the hybrid model.
+For simplicity, we refer to the entire modelling domain as Brandenburg for the ABM contribution of the hybrid model and Berlin-Brandenburg for the full-ABM model.

-Both models incorporate different epidemiological health states, and are dynamically coupled at each time step: individuals crossing the boundary are either removed from the ABM and added to the PDE as density contributions, or generated in the ABM from excess density in the PDE.
+Both the ABM and the PDE model incorporate different epidemiological health states, and are dynamically coupled at each time step: individuals crossing the boundary are either removed from the ABM and added to the PDE as density contributions, or generated in the ABM from excess density in the PDE.
 This exchange ensures consistency across the boundary and reflects observed mobility patterns.

 The remainder of this section is structured as follows:

 \begin{itemize} \item Part~1 introduces the PDE-based compartment model for Berlin (Section~\ref{sec:PDEModelDerivation}). \item Part~2 presents the trajectory-driven ABM for Brandenburg, based on mobile phone data (Section~\ref{sec:ABM}). \item The initialization -- or setting of initial conditions -- of both model component is described in Section~\ref{sec:InitialValues}. \item Finally, Section~\ref{sec:Coupling} explains the coupling mechanism that integrates both parts into a single hybrid simulation framework. \end{itemize}